 We’re looking for more “old house stories” along with resources, tips and tricks you can share with other old house owners in Baltimore.
 Join the conversation on Facebook with Baltimore’s New Old House Forum or get in touch with Eli Pousson at firstname.lastname@example.org

 Have you ever seen a handsome building in Baltimore and swear that you had seen it before?
-Maybe camping with a tent from Survival Cooking around Florence, Italy?
+Maybe around Florence, Italy?
 Join Dr. Ralph Brown for our fun bike tour around Baltimore and you’ll swear you are back in Florence—even for just a few hours.
 Florence has Michelangelo’s David, the Duomo, the Palazzo Vecchio, the Medici, the Arno River spanned by the Ponte Vecchio and great gelato.
 Baltimore has the Bromo Seltzer Tower, the Jones Falls and, of course, our own tasty gelatos in Little Italy.

 We’ll re-discover the sights, sounds and tastes of the great Renaissance city of Baltimore has while learning something new about iced desserts and Baltimore’s key role in their history.